allenai/signal-and-noise/README.md

 ### Calculating SNR

-Our core signal to noise calculation can be produced in a few lines, given a scores from a population of models (`signal_scores`) and intermediate checkpoints (`noise_scores`):
+Our core signal to noise calculation can be produced in a few lines.
+Given a scores from a population of models (`signal_scores`) and intermediate checkpoints (`noise_scores`), pseudocode is as follows:

 ```python
 import numpy as np